playcanvas/developer.playcanvas.com/content/en/user-manual/assets/textures.md

 A texture is an image that can be assigned to a [material][1] and then applied to a graphical primitive.

-## Importing a Texture
+## Importing Textures

+There are 3 ways you can import texture assets into PlayCanvas:

+1. Drag and drop images into the Assets panel.
+2. Select 'Upload' from the context menu in the Assets panel and select an image using the file browser.
+3. Import an FBX file that embeds textures.

-You can import a wide variety of texture formats into the PlayCanvas Editor.
-Supported formats are:
+Supported image formats are:

 * JPG
 * PNG